Hello from Vera…

 Though most of the cooking information provided in the American Frugal Housewife does not translate well to today’s tastes and modern cook stoves I, nevertheless, have found much inspiration in her creative tips over the years.

-Now, with this little blog I hope to offer some fun and inspiring observations and household tips for all of you.
+Now, with this little blog I hope to offer some fun and inspiring observations and household tips of my own for all of you.

 Who am I?
 Just your friendly neighborhood hippie, historian and psychic medium.
-I live in New England with my other half Serge, our two cats, Gypsy and Forrest, and my best friend Matthew.
+I lived all over the world, but currently reside in Nova Scotia, Canada with my other half, Papa, our cat Gypsy, and our young son.

 The Vegetarian Frugal Housewife is a little piece of excitement for me, a place to drop all of my little gems, excess spices and various scraps.
 It’s kind of like a sewing box, with all those compartments full of miscellaneous notions.